help with stalking, harassment & abuse

 What is non-domestic abuse-related stalking?

-Non-domestic abuse-related stalking is where a victim is being stalked but has not been in a relationship with the stalker.
+Non-domestic abuse-related stalking is where a victim is being stalked but has not been in a relationship with the stalker, for example stalking from a work colleague, friend or stranger either online and or in person,

 What the Stalking Advocacy Service can do for you